meditationstuff/protocol_1/index.md

 [<a href="#109a7h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p19" href="#p19">p19:</a>

+Practice pith gloss: Be aware of everything.

+Or, be aware of the whole phenomenological field at once, but *without* forcing it and *with* surrendering and participating in the dynamics of all this.

+So, every sense door, every modality, all interoception, so-called "nonsensory fringe", and....

+"It" (the "whole" "thing") might not be "flat" or (quasi-)"spherical"; it might be messy, involuted*, and so on (or is that still flat?, and so on [sic]).
+It might be unbounded.

+There will be dynamics; say, have some care to not try force or resist any dynamics; rolling with what happens will likely get you more "more moments" [sic], not to reify moments, and not that more moments or more of the "field" at once is necessarily better.
+"Getting it perfect" is not not not [sic] the goal of the practice.

+It's ok to take time to do other things, other practices amidst this, as you're called to.
+This "practice" is just the baseline default while you're doing it.

+Regarding much of the above, said a different way, one wants doing this practice to be as minimally karma-generating / minimally layering as possible (as with other practices; mentioned explicitly here because of it's relatively more prescribed nature than some.
+Of course, one wouldn't be doing it if it weren't locally, or even better, long-run, net-delayering, of course, of course.)

+As with other practices, this is not a panacea, and it can just as easily jam depending on the when (including interleaving dynamics) and the how (how interpreted, what's contingently in or out, so conceived or structurally contingently) ; quasi-spatial awareness is only one of the very large number(less) things that the (body)mind can do / non-do.
+Is this, is or isn't this, front-end exploring stuff like: "you're not in the universe; the universe is in you?"
+How does that overlap or not?
+Depending on where you are in your practice?

+Cliched but: Let yourself be with what's actually there, right then and there, versus what you think is there or should be there.
+"Parts" of the field might pop in, like your back or an involution*, which might flicker between being an "in" or "three dimensional" or being "flat."
+(Not to reify space.)
+Don't try to make anything any particular way, etc., but you can play around.

+\*

+If non-layery, you could gently non-verbally ask "what am I missing, what am i leaving out," but roll with dynamics and don't push anything, etc., etc. Again goal is not to "get it all" or "get it all at once."
+Flow into locality or etc. as etc.

+\*

+I've avoided adding this one until later because of issues with over-reifying or "stipulating" as Seigfried Engelmann would put it.

+\*

+\*I am using the word "involution" completely wrong.
+I want it to mean sort of a depression or pocket but I don't want to use those words.
+Invagination is maybe exactly the right word, but I didn't want to use that word either.

+\*

+see also:

+* <a href="#creativity-unsticking-protocol-solo-and-otherwise">creativity(/&#8203;unsticking) protocol</a>

+[<a href="#109a8h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>

 [This (super)section intentionally left blank.
 Scroll down for the contentful subsections!]

 [<a href="#110h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="111"></span><a id="incomplete-alternative-renderings" href="#incomplete-alternative-renderings">incomplete, alternative renderings:</a>